hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update the leopard 'download' script to use the active Abstract and Document class instances
 - [ ] Fix the 'get_reception_number' function in the 'record' script (use the Document class)
 - [ ] Currently the 'download_only' switch for the 'headless' attribute is in the 'execute_program' function--better placement would probably be in the 'environment' or 'initialization' scripts if possible
+- [ ] Drop the "if not abstract.download_only and not abstract.review:" line from the 'execute_program' function of the 'execute' script in favor of something more elegant--possibly update on the Abstract or Program class

 #### Mountain Lion